The TFPL Book Club is free and open to the public.

 SECOND THURSDAY OF EVERY MONTH AT 5:30 PM.

-Here is our schedule for the Summer of 2013:
+Here is our schedule for the Fall of 2013:

 Please contact Amy, Jennifer. or Jessica at 733-2964 ext 109 for more information.

-(All annotations are courtesy of NoveList Plus, part of the TFPL Databases.)
+(All annotations are courtesy of NoveList Plus, part of the TFPL Databases, unless noted otherwise.)